mariellefoster/marf-books/README.md

 - Sarah Gailey: Worth Her Weight in Gold
 - Theodora Goss: Red as Blood and White as Bone
 - Kij Johnson: The Cat Who Walked a Thousand Miles
+- Neon Yang: Circus Girl, The Hunter, and Mirror Boy:

 ## Next
 - Becky Chambers: The Galaxy, and the Ground Within